Azure/azure-sdk-for-js/sdk/storage/CONTRIBUTING.md

 ### Configuration

 The only step to configure testing is to set the appropriate environment variables.
-Create environment variables named
+Create environment variables as per below.

 #### TEST_MODE

-TEST_MODE can be `"record"` or `"live"` or `"playback"` (The default mode is `playback`.
-Explicitly set the TEST_MODE for live and record modes.)
+TEST_MODE can be `"record"` or `"live"` or `"playback"`

+- `record` - to test against the service while recording the HTTP requests and responses
+- `playback` - to test against the saved recordings without hitting the live service
+- `live` - to test against the service directly without recording

+The default TEST_MODE is `playback`.
+Explicitly set the TEST_MODE for `live` and `record` modes.

+Example - `export TEST_MODE=record` or `set TEST_MODE=record`

 - If the TEST_MODE is `"record"` or `"live"`, please follow the the table below and set the environment variables accordingly.
 No need to set them for `playback`.